-8.5.1 Secondary Service Areas: In some cases, a secondary service area may be authorized by the Corps for a bank or ILF.
-If a district determines a secondary service area is appropriate, the sponsor requesting a secondary service area should provide an ecological justification for how impacts within a secondary service area would be offset by restoration of aquatic resource functions at the bank or ILF project site.
-A secondary service area, if authorized by the Corps as part of a bank or ILF instrument, may be used if:
+8.5.1 Secondary service areas: In some cases, a secondary service area may be authorized by the Corps for a mitigation bank or ILF.
+If a district determines a secondary service area is appropriate, the sponsor requesting a secondary service area should provide an ecological justification for how impacts within a secondary service area would be offset by restoration or enhancement of aquatic resource functions at the mitigation bank or ILF project site.
+A secondary service area, if authorized by the Corps as part of a mitigation bank or ILF instrument, may be used if:

-- The impact site is not within the primary service area of an approved bank or ILF with available credits; - Permittee-responsible mitigation has been determined by the Corps to be impracticable and/or inconsistent with a watershed approach, and; - The number of credits to be purchased would be greater to account for the increased distance from the impact site to the bank or ILF project site.
+- The impact site is not within the primary service area of an approved mitigation bank or ILF with available credits; - Permittee-responsible mitigation has been determined by the Corps to be impracticable and/or inconsistent with a watershed approach, and; - The number of credits to be purchased would be greater to account for the increased distance from the impact site to the mitigation bank or ILF project site.

-8.5.2 Tertiary Service Areas: The use of tertiary service areas is generally discouraged for compensating impacts to waters of the U.S.; however, tertiary service areas may provide a mechanism for providing other types of compensatory mitigation (for example, for State species of concern).
+8.5.2 Tertiary service areas: The use of tertiary service areas (any service area beyond a secondary service area) is generally discouraged for compensating impacts to waters of the U.S.; however, tertiary service areas may provide a mechanism for providing other types of compensatory mitigation (for example, for State species of concern).

-8.6 Credit Determination: The Mitigation Rule defines a credit as: "Credit means a unit of measure (e.g., a functional or areal measure or other suitable metric) representing the accrual or attainment of aquatic functions at a compensatory mitigation site."
-A credit may be further defined as the ecological equivalent of one unit area (an acre, for example) of successful establishment or re-establishment whereby a site containing no aquatic resource functions is modified such that it exhibits optimal functioning (as defined by the reference standard).
-In this case, a credit represents the most functional lift per unit area that could be expected in a given watershed or service area.
+8.6 Credit determination: The Mitigation Rule defines a credit as: "a unit of measure (e.g., a functional or areal measure or other suitable metric) representing the accrual or attainment of aquatic functions at a compensatory mitigation site."

-The Mitigation Rule preamble expresses a strong preference for the use of FCAM in determining bank credits:
+The Mitigation Rule preamble expresses a strong preference for the use of FCAM in determining mitigation bank credits: